Ebay

 kind of problem is considered to be straightforward retail

-the Batphone once more to see what ebay Seller "Support"
+onto the Batphone once more to see what ebay Seller

-have to say about this latest example.
-You can click
+"Support" have to say about this latest example.
+You

-on the link below to hear the conversation in full.
+can click on the link below to hear the conversation in

-doesn't try every silly deception in the book to deny
+and doesn't try every silly deception in the book

-will be with me in the dock if I end up in court in front of
+UK will be with me in the dock if I end up in court in

-Tradings Standards, so he ought to be told about this
+front of Tradings Standards, so he ought to be told about

 4) I point out that this was first reported by me on